UmmarFarooq14/Shell-Scripting-Journey/Shell/Day-07/Networking.md

     * Following are the most common configuration an administrator should take to secure SSH.

     => Configure Idle Timeout Interal.

      AVoid having an unattended SSH Session, you can sat an Idle timeout interval.

+     => Become root.